bellons91/personal-tech-notes/how-to/How to Download Data as CSV File in .NET API.md

 tags: dotnet, csharp, csv, api
 ---

-# How to Download Data as CSV File in .NET API

 If you have to generate a CSV file and return it from a .NET API endpoint, you have to **install the CsvHelper NuGet package**, and then add the following section:

 ```cs